aag2807/aag2807/README.md

   📚 Learning and expanding knowledge of gRPC

-  🔖 Currently Reading Svelte and Sapper in Action -Manning Publisher
+  🔖  ASP.Net Core in action -Manning Publisher

   🎮 Love developing Games no matter the plataform, engine or language